Skip to content

 These plants will not be harmed by mint, and they can help to improve the growth and health of the mint plant.

-It is also important to plant mint in a location where it will not be able to spread too much.
+important to plant mint in a location where it will not be able to spread too much.

 A raised bed or container is a good option, as this will help to contain the mint plant and prevent it from spreading to other parts of the garden.